Azure-Samples/contoso-chat/docs/SKILLABLE.md

 1. Azure Cosmos DB - to build and maintain the customer history data

 > [!tip]
-> **Browser as Default UI:** We will be using the Microsoft Edge browser in the VM as the default user interface throughout this lab.
-Once you have launched the sites in the next section, we recommend keeping four tabs open to these resources:
+> **Browser as Default UI:** All lab exercises happen within the Microsoft Edge browser in the VM.
+You should have 4 browser tabs created for this purpose:

 1. **(Tab 1) GitHub** - open to the repository and branch we use for this lab
 1. **(Tab 1) GitHub Codespaces** - development environment, with Visual Studio Code running in the browser